mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

     - Intuitive graphical interface with organized dashboard.
     - Suitable for those who prefer a GUI-based interaction.
 - **AWS CLI (Command Line Interface)**:
+    - When working with AWS from the CLI, you need to provide an access key and secret access key
     - Provides direct commands for AWS services.
     - Can be used on Windows, Mac, and Linux.
     - Suitable for scripting and automation.